Applying to study

 Entry to a postgraduate coursework program (opens in a new window) is normally based on completion of a Bachelor's degree or a three year Diploma in an appropriate discipline from a recognised tertiary institution such as TAFE.

 You may also need relevant professional work experience and/or membership of a professional organisation.
 For some programs, entry is available on the basis of relevant professional work experience alone or a combination of study and professional experience.
-Additional information on course admission criteria is available in the Western Sydney University Handbook (opens in a new window).
+Additional information on program admission criteria is available in the Western Sydney University Handbook (opens in a new window).

 You may have to complete a supplementary form or questionnaire, attend a test or interview, or provide specific documentation or a portfolio as part of the application process.
-The course description on the UAC postgraduate website (opens in a new window) will provide further information on whether additional selection criteria apply.
+The program description on the UAC postgraduate website (opens in a new window) will provide further information on whether additional selection criteria apply.

 English Language Requirements